dialpad/dialpad-python-sdk/README.md

 python dicts, depending on whether the server responds with a pagenated response.
 Pagenated responses will be detected automatically, so the caller does not need to worry about it.

+If the request fails, then a `requests.HTTPError` exception will be raised, and it'll be up to the consumer of this library to deal with it 😎

 #### The `resources/__init__.py` File